Publication data submission

 MPG.PuRe is OpenAIRE compliant

 MPG.PuRe has officially gained OpenAIRE compliance since June 2015.
-Various adjustments were necessary to meet the requirements of the OpenAIRE Guidelines 3.0.
 For our users the most prominent innovation surley is the integration of new metadata fields for "project information", among other things containing data about funding organisations or funding programs, such as Horizon2020.
 Further information on this topics (in German) can be found at the MPG.PuRe-Blog.

 Users at the Max Planck Institutes thus can meet EU requests for the submission of publications within an OpenAIRE compliant repository simply by depositing their scientific output in PuRe as normal.